openshift/hive/docs/developing.md

 * Run `make vendor` to fetch changed dependencies.

-* Test that everything still compiles with changed files in place by running `make clean && make`.
+* Test that everything still compiles with changed files in place by running `make`.

 **Refer Go modules documents for more information.**